demget/telebot/README.md

 import tb "github.com/demget/telebot"

 func main() {

+	tmpl := &tb.TemplateText{
+		// your message templates directory
+		Dir: "data",

+		// custom functions that you can use later in your template
+		// example: `${ upper "some string" }` = `SOME STRING`
+		Funcs: template.FuncMap{
+			"upper": strings.ToUpper,
+		},

+		// custom delimiters for valid YAML parsing
+		DelimLeft:  "${",
+		DelimRight: "}",
+	}

 	// "bot.json" is your config file
-	// "data" is your texts directory
+	// "tmpl" is your template engine
-	pref, err := tb.NewSettings("bot.json", &tb.TemplateText{
+	pref, err := tb.NewSettings("bot.json", tmpl)
-		Dir: "data",
-	})
+	// if you chose yaml as a config language: pref, err := tb.NewSettingsYAML("bot.yml", tmpl)
 	if err != nil {
 		log.Fatalln(err)
 	}

-	// you also can save token in bot.json pref.Token = os.Getenv("TOKEN")
+	// you also can store token in config pref.Token = os.Getenv("TOKEN")
 	pref.Reporter = report